Quantum Field Theory in de Sitter Universe: Ambient Space Formalism: Quantum field operators for discrete series

 which satisfies some conditions (ii-vii) of section II-D. It is the gauge-dependent state.
 The explicit form of $\Omega_3$ and $\Omega_1$ can be obtained from the gauge invariant transformation and gauge fixing field equation which are being discussed in the next section.
 These two type of un-physical states with the physical state construct the Gupta-Bluler triplet states of the massless fields in the dS space-time.

-The field operators act on a vector space which is constructed on an indecomposable representations of the dS group.
+The field operators act on a vector space which is constructed on an indecomposable representation of the dS group.
 For these fields a massless quantum state can be divided into three parts:

 where $V_1 $ is the space of the gauge dependent states and $V_3$ is the pure gauge states.
 The physical states appear in $V_2/V_3\equiv {\cal H}$, which are being constructed on the UIR of discrete series with $j=p \geq 1$, {\it i.e.} ${\cal H}_{q}^{(j,0,j)}$ and ${\cal H}_{q}^{(0,j,j)}$: